-The answer may depend, in part, on which type of wisteria vine you're talking about.
-So I begin with a tip about plant selection, below, before proceeding to techniques used to solve the problem of AWOL flowers....
+The answer may depend in part on which type of wisteria vine you're talking about.

-Did you know that American wisteria vines tend to bloom more quickly than do their Asian counterparts?
-Regarding the Asian, there are both Japanese (W. floribunda) and Chinese (W. sinensis) types.
+Did you know that American wisteria vines tend to bloom more quickly than their Asian counterparts?
+Regarding the Asian wisteria, there are both Japanese (W. floribunda) and Chinese (W. sinensis) types.

 But the information that follows assumes that you're already growing Chinese wisteria vines, which are immensely popular.
 How do you get them to quit dragging their feet and come into flower?
 There are at least four approaches you can try (they are not mutually exclusively, so you may wish to try more than one), involving:

 First of all, try applying a fertilizer high in phosphorus (the middle number in the NPK sequence on fertilizer bags) in early spring.
 It's important to note that wisterias are in the pea family, which means that they are nitrogen fixers.
 They don't need your help in obtaining nitrogen.
 In fact, excess nitrogen will only make your vine run more rampant and exacerbate the problem of "all foliage, no flowers."